The Environment Agency have been busy this February publishing updated guidance

 If you receive waste on a summary consignment note, you do not need to send a consignee return if: you are the waste producer or network operator; and receive waste only for temporary storage prior to recovery or disposal elsewhere.

-- must not last more than 3 consecutive months (the activity may stop and restart but the clock does not restart) – if the activity is likely to go over 3 consecutive months then you need to apply for a permit
+1. Must be clean water, for example clear rainwater or infiltrated groundwater which has collected in the bottom of temporary excavations.
+2. Must not result in water containing fine or coarse suspended solids (silty water) entering surface water.
+3. Must not last more than 3 consecutive months (the activity may stop and restart but the clock does not restart) – if the activity is likely to go over 3 consecutive months then you need to apply for a permit.
+4. Must be made to surface water, such as a river, stream or the sea.
+5. Must have a method statement that minimises the risk of pollution.